RaananW/igel-ai/README.md

 `npm run dev -w igel-ai-babylon-ui`

+You will need a Dall-E API key to be able to use the UI.
+No, you are not getting mine.

 ## Adding a new plugin

 In the `igel-ai` package you will find a plugins folder.
 Add your plugin there, implement the API, modify the interfaces if needed, and you are good to go.

-## whya re you misspelling Abstraction
+## why are you misspelling Abstraction

 Because otherwise it won't make sense.
 Igel is the german word for Hedgehog.
 And Igal is a hebrew name.
 In this case I preferred the hedgehog.